 In 2014, a number of civil actions filed in the SDNY on behalf of proposed classes of plaintiffs alleging manipulation of Foreign Exchange markets under the Antitrust Act and New York state law and naming several international banks as defendants, including BBPLC, were combined into a single consolidated action ("Consolidated FX Action").
-In 2015, BBPLC and the Company settled the Consolidated FX Action and BBPLC paid \$384 million.
-Certain class members have opted-out of the settlement to seek to file their own claims.
+In 2015, BBPLC and the Company settled the Consolidated FX Action and BPLC paid \$384 million.
+Certain class members have opted out of the settlement and some of these may seek to file their own claims.
 The settlement is also subject to final court approval.